LAX - CLE

 Planning a trip from Los Angeles to Cleveland?
 KAYAK’s data-powered insights will help you find cheap flights.
 Learn the best time to fly, how early to book your ticket, and other tips to secure great prices.

-What is the cheapest layover airport when flying from Los Angeles to Cleveland?
+What’s the cheapest day of the week to fly from Los Angeles to Cleveland?

-Shortest average total travel time for 1-stop one-way flights from Los Angeles to Cleveland via different layover airports, based on KAYAK user data from the last 12 months.
+The average price of all round-trip flights from Los Angeles to Cleveland clicked on KAYAK for each day over the last 12 months.

 Good to know